 Whether you’re making a memory bear from a treasured piece of clothing or creating a collectible teddy bear from luxurious mohair, making the head, arms, and legs of your teddy or doll movable adds that extra touch of magic.
-You can buy a set of joints for soft toys to make your toy more life-like.
+You can buy a set of teddy bear joints to make your toy more life-like.
 For each movable part of your doll or bear, you will need two fiber or wooden discs.
 In addition, you will need a split pin (sometimes called cotter pin, or T-pin) or a screw with a locknut and washers.

 The joint discs, together with their silverware, make up a set of teddy bear joints.
 Usually, there are ten discs, five split pins or screws, and at least ten washers in a toy-making joint set.
 Does this sound confusing?
 Don’t worry, you can shop for ready-to-use joint sets at CreativeMe.
 When you buy a set of joint connectors, it will be enough for your teddy’s head, arms, and legs and you will have all the discs, washers, and split pins/screws you need.

 How to Make Movable Arms and Legs for your Dolls and Teddy Bears

 To insert joints into your teddy bear or doll, you need a few simple tools:

 - An awl.
 If you don’t have one, a knitting needle or skewer stick will also work.

 - A pair of needle-nose pliers.
 You can use straight pliers but the bent-nose variety is more comfortable to hold.